Whitespace character: On-screen display

 Text editors, word processors, and desktop publishing software differ in how they represent whitespace on the screen, and how they represent spaces at the ends of lines longer than the screen or column width.
 In some cases, spaces are shown simply as blank space; in other cases they may be represented by an interpunct or other symbols.
 Many different characters (described below) could be used to produce spaces, and non-character functions (such as margins and tab settings) can also affect whitespace.

 Many of the Unicode space characters were created for compatibility with classic print typography.

 Even if digital typography has algorithmic kerning and justification, those space characters can be used to supplement the electronic formatting when needed.

 Variable-width general-purpose space

 In computer character encodings, there is a normal general-purpose space (Unicode character U+0020) whose width will vary according to the design of the typeface.
 Typical values range from 1/5 em to 1/3 em (in digital typography an em is equal to the nominal size of the font, so for a 10-point font the space will probably be between 2 and 3.3 points).
 Sophisticated fonts may have differently sized spaces for bold, italic, and small-caps faces, and often compositors will manually adjust the width of the space depending on the size and prominence of the text.

 In addition to this general-purpose space, it is possible to encode a space of a specific width.
-See the table below for a complete list.
+See the table above for a complete list.